The Lucky Penny Program

 The Little Press is dedicated to discovering and supporting new talent and new voices in children’s literature.
 As a small, independent publisher, we work hard to bring as many deserving stories to market as possible—but our financial and production resources are limited.

-Picture books, in particular, require significant investment in illustration, design, and offset printing, as well as a multi-year production timeline.
-We regularly encounter manuscripts with strong publishing potential that we simply do not have the capacity to acquire through our traditional list alone.
+Picture books, in particular, require significant investment in editing, illustration, design, and offset printing, as well as a multi-year production timeline.
+We regularly encounter manuscripts with strong publishing potential that we simply do not have the capacity to acquire through our ordinary channels.
+The Lucky Penny Program allows us to extend our editorial expertise, production oversight, and distribution infrastructure to these exceptional projects while maintaining professional publishing standards.

 The Lucky Penny Program is invitation-only and highly selective.
 Manuscripts are chosen because they demonstrate clear commercial and artistic publishing potential, not because an author is willing to pay.